gravitational/teleport/docs/README.md

 #### Using Node Labels

-Notice the "Labels" column in the outuput above.
+Notice the "Labels" column in the output above.
 It is currently not populated.
 Teleport lets you apply static or dynamic labels to your nodes.
 As the cluster grows and nodes assume different roles, labels will help to find the right node quickly.